CPSC-491/Barrage/README.md

 # Local Installation
 To play the game, unzip the barrage.zip file on the itch.io page.
 Run the barrage.exe file.

-To open the Unity Project in Unity, install Firebase SDK for Firebase authentication and Firebase Database using the instructions from this [page](https://firebase.google.com/docs/unity/setup).
+To open the project in Unity, install Firebase SDK for Firebase authentication and Firebase Database using the instructions from this [page](https://firebase.google.com/docs/unity/setup).
 You can open the project without the Firebase files.
-However, the login scene will only work with these files.
+However, the login scene will not work without these files.

 # Tools Used
 - [Unity](https://unity.com/)